View Document Text

 The Investment Advisory Services Agreement provides the needed trading

-authorization for the Adviser to maintain account allocations via periodic
+authorization for the Advisor to maintain account allocations via periodic

 rebalancing of a portfolio if a client desires that service.